Sintattica/atk/doc/TUTORIAL.md

 ## Let's dive in: Building our first app

-Let build's a conference app our app will allow us to register the Speaker, the onference titles, and the conference attendants for each conference.
+Let build's a conference app our app will allow us to register the Speaker, the conference titles, and the conference attendants for each conference.

 ### Getting the necesary tools.